shivram9/IndShield/README.md

-## IndustryXpert: A Cutting-Edge Web App for Enhanced Industrial Safety
+## IndShield: A Cutting-Edge Web App for Enhanced Industrial Safety

-**IndustryXpert** is a web application designed to revolutionize industrial safety protocols by leveraging advanced technologies.
+**IndShield** is a web application designed to revolutionize industrial safety protocols by leveraging advanced technologies.
 It empowers organizations to create a safer and more secure work environment for personnel and equipment.